Ex-soldier builds castle as 'escape' from PTSD

 An ex-soldier has built a castle in the south Wales hills as a space for veterans and others suffering with mental health issues.

-Mike Allen, who served with 2nd Battalion the Royal Welsh regiment until 2014, including in Afghanistan, suffered with post-traumatic stress disorder when he returned and found he wanted to live away from society.
+Mike Allen, who served with the Royal Welsh regiment until 2014, including in Afghanistan, suffered with post-traumatic stress disorder when he returned and found he wanted to live away from society, living homeless for a time.